Mom says paramedics asked whether daughter could afford $600 bill

 Black said she decided she would take her daughter to the hospital herself, and "I began to beg to help me get her down the stairs."

-Galloway, who remained responsive, was able to walk toward a stair chair and get transported downstairs with the paramedics' assistance, according to a report by county officials.
+Galloway, who remained responsive, was able to walk toward a stair chair and be taken downstairs with the paramedics' assistance, according to a report by county officials.

 The entire call took about 13 minutes, records show.